Molanoll/nhentai-dl/README.md

 ### Usage

 For first time usage, you must create the finished and temp directories.
 By default, this is just a folder named "temp" and "finished" within your Downloader.py directory.
 Then, run the Downloader.py file.
-It will prompt you for your criteria and then start downloading.
+It will prompt you for your ID range and tag criteria then start downloading.

 For tag search criteria: